captain-haddock17/Advent_of_Code_2021/puzzle_08/README.md

 For the fun of it (and to illustrate), you will find some usage of Ada Exception mecanism.
 Two `Check` procedures verifies the (theorical) health of each `Segment`.
-They verify the correct number of lit segments compared to the predifined current.
+They verify the correct number of lit segments compared to the predefined current.

 `Segment_in_Digit_Failure` could raise, and trigger `Display_Failure` exception.